IUSCA/biobank-docs/guide/variant-explorer.md

 - Conservation scores
 - Functional annotations

-### Visualization Features

-The tool provides several visualization options:

-- Variant distribution plots
-- Genotype-phenotype correlation charts
-- Population frequency comparisons
-- Protein domain mapping

 ## Integration with Cohort Builder

-Variant Xplorer is fully integrated with the Cohort Builder, allowing you to:

-1. Define cohorts based on specific genetic variants
+Variant Xplorer is integrated with the Cohort Builder, allowing you to define cohorts based on specific genetic variants.
-2. Analyze variant frequencies within custom cohorts
-3. Compare variant distributions between different cohorts
-4. Use variants as filters in cohort definition

 This integration enables powerful genotype-phenotype analyses and facilitates the discovery of clinically relevant genetic associations.